VictoriaShalabaeva/italian-cuisine-app/README.md

 - The website is responsive on many device sizes (down to 320 px).

 - The website allows users to Create, Read, Update and Delete recipes.
-This displays full CRUD functionailty.
+This displays full CRUD functionality.

 - Any user can: